Is Grapefruit Affecting Your Medications?En Español (Spanish Version)

 Canadian Pharmacists Association

-Stump AL, Mayo T, Blum A. Management of grapefruit-drug interactions.
+Stump AL, Mayo T, et al. Management of grapefruit-drug interactions.

 Verapamil.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated January 18, 2013.
 Accessed March 31, 2014.

 Zeratsky K. Grapefruit juice: beware of dangerous medication interactions.
 Mayo Clinic website.
 Available at: http://www.mayoclinic.org/healthy-living/consumer-health/expert-answers/food-and-nutrition/faq-20057918.
 Updated January 31, 2013.
 Accessed March 31, 2014.